 The futures market is a vital part of the equation.
 Why?
 Because the stock market is tied to the crypto market in more ways than others.
 People don’t realize just how much the crypto and stock market correlate.
 Prolific crypto whales and traders use the stock market brokerages to buy and sell crypto.

 Bitcoin dominates the crypto market with over 40% of all trades.
 And the big investors are resorting to hedging on Bitcoin, using traditional financial platforms.
-Then the stock market is going to correlate with crypto.
+Then the stock market is going to correlate with cryptocurrency development.
 And if Bitcoin is a commodity, then the futures market on Bitcoin is going to be ten times larger.

 For example, each futures contract offered by Chicago Mercantile Exchange (CME) represents a minimum of 5 BTC.
 So, as you can see, at minimum, each contract is over $80K.
 Each month, the Bitcoin futures market deals in hundreds of billions in transactions.
 Thus, any change, loss, or gain reflects in the price of BTC in the broader market.